SpellholdStudios/1pp/README.md

 Without a doubt the most comprehensive mod when it comes to post-release QA and visuals, 1pp has been a growing work of love for close to 8 years with the aim of providing a refined, polished experience with attention to detail that many felt was lacking in some aspects of Baldur's Gate II compared to its predecessor. </br></br>
 1ppv4 represents the culmination of this effort, bringing together the various previously disjointed graphical and mechanical tweaks and components that have accumulated over the years and many more besides; updated, streamlined and in the form of one coherent installer.</br>

-This mod offers the player the option to change the paperdolls and inventory icons of Baldur's Gate II to those of Baldur's Gate, and add a number of completely new fixes, additions and alterations to the original BGII game.
+This mod offers the player the option to change the paperdolls and inventory icons of Baldur's Gate II to those of Baldur's Gate, and adds a number of completely new fixes, additions and alterations to the original BGII game.
 Technically speaking, One Pixel Productions is an attempt to fix "cosmetic flaws" that should have never made it through QA, as well as improve upon a number of other of things.

-The mod contains many components, including:

-    BG1 Paperdoll and inventory item ports, except for potions.
-    BG1 Potion Graphics
-    BG1-style Flaming Swords
-    Flaming Short Swords (with item and mod item patches) New Paperdolls (human, half-orc, elven, halfling, dwarf) Legacy Shields - Bucklers (D1)
+The mod contains many components, including: BG1 Paperdoll and inventory item ports, except for potions, BG1-style Flaming Swords, Flaming Short Swords (with item and mod item patches), new Paperdolls (human, half-orc, elven, halfling, dwarf), legacy Shields, Colourable Quarterstaves (with item patches)...
-    Legacy Shields - Small Shields (D2)
-    Legacy Shields - Medium Shields (D3)
-    Colourable Quarterstaves (with item patches)
-	...

-Visit the <a href="http://www.spellholdstudios.net/ie/1pp">website</a> or <a href="http://www.shsforums.net/index.php?showforum=159">forum</a> for all the latest updates.
+Visit the <a href="http://www.spellholdstudios.net/ie/1pp">website</a> or <a href="http://www.shsforums.net/index.php?showforum=159">forum</a> for all the latest updates.</br></br>

 ## Installation